cozy/cozy-stack/docs/konnectors_workflow_example.md

 ## Complete flow example

-As a user, From the expenses management app, I have clean flow to configure a connector to retrieve my travel expenses
+As a user, from the expenses management app, I have a clean flow to configure a connector to retrieve my travel expenses

 1 - User is in **my-expenses** and clicks on [configure travels]